 Browse by Medical Category

 Neurochemistry is the study of fundamental genetic mechanisms in the human body that regulate how chemicals govern the activity of nerve cells.
-The failure of these mechanisms can lead to the onset of devastating life-threatening and chronic diseases, foremost among them: Alzheimer’s, Parkinson’s disease, amyotrophic laterals sclerosis (ALS), autism, schizophrenia and major depression.
+The failure of these mechanisms can lead to the onset of devastating life-threatening and chronic diseases, foremost among them: Alzheimer’s disease, Parkinson’s disease, amyotrophic laterals sclerosis (ALS), autism, schizophrenia and major depression.

 A second critical area of neurochemistry research is how cell signaling through molecules called cytokines regulate processes in the brain and in other organs.
 Cytokine dysregulation has been implicated in many diseases of the developing intestine and brain during gestation.

-To advance these findings, Dr. Rogers is moving forward from these basic mechanisms to the study of molecules that can reach the Iron Response Element—the common therapeutic target—and act to inhibit the production of the disease-causing proteins.
+To advance these findings, Dr. Rogers is moving forward from these basic mechanisms to the study of molecules that can reach the iron response element—the common therapeutic target—and act to inhibit the production of the disease-causing proteins.
 This research is now in the in vivo testing stage using mouse models of the diseases.

 Positive results in these tests will enable progression to clinical trials and, hopefully, to the development of drugs with impact across the neurodegenerative disease spectrum.
 The idea is to develop blockers of the genes that produce the “culprit” proteins at the pass before they can cause nerve damage.
 Other possible clinical benefits of this research relate to the potential of dietary interventions to protect against this neuro-degeneration.